COMP2150-24s1/level-design-assessment-mic-sadli/README.md

 ## 2.1.
 Acid
 Introduces immediate danger to the player, causing them to respawn to the starting checkpoint.
 As such, it introduces constant peril to platforming.
 ## 2.2.
 Spikes
 Introduces secondary danger to the player, causing them to take damage or potentially knock them into the acid, prompting a respawn.
-Thus, this prompts further peril when platforming.
+This prompts further peril when platforming.
 ## 2.3.
 Checkpoints
 Provides a visual indicator to where the player will respawn, and help aid progress.
 The initial checkpoint signifies the starting point, and will be reused once the player obtains the staff.
 As such, if the player falls into the acid, it provides a safe area to respawn.
 ## 2.4.
 Breakable Columns